Misfiy/SecretAPI/README.md

 * SecretAPI is a plugin that extends [LabAPI](https://github.com/northwood-studios/LabAPI) by providing extra features to help devs.

 # Features
-- Role Extensions: Some extensions to help with RoleTypeId
+- RoleExtensions: Some extensions to help with RoleTypeId
 - CustomPlayerEffect: Create new status effects
 - IRegister: Handle auto registering certain plugin features